Asteraceae: Sunflower Family – Astereae Tribe: Erigeron et al

 Notes:

-Common.
-Variable in color from pure white to lavender.
-Very large number of ray flowers (80–165) and disk flowers.
-Leaves are fleshy and spoon-shaped to ovate.
+This common flower varies in color from pure white to lavender.
+It has a very large number of ray flowers (80–165) and disk flowers.
+Leaves are fleshy, and spoon-shaped to ovate.
 Occasionally found clinging to near-vertical cliffs.
+Photos #3-4 by CJH.

 Santa Barbara Daisy – Erigeron karvinskianus